turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 ## On Your Own - In True TDD Style

-Add tests for:
+Add tests for these requests, and then implement the routes:

-* GET request for one student based on their name
+* GET request for one student based on their name (happy path)
   - Normally, this will be an ID, but here we'll use the name of the student.
 The route would look something like `/api/v1/students/knuth`
+* GET request for one student based on their name that does not exist in the database (sad path)
-* PUT request to change a student's information
+* PUT request to change a student's information (happy path)
-* DELETE request to _destroy_ a student
+* DELETE request to _destroy_ a student (happy path)